 But we also need to take a closer look at how the production of the fabric is affecting the environment.

 The most common leather alternative is made out of petroleum-based plastic, called polyvinyl chloride, which isn’t particularly great for the environment.
-Polyvinyl chloride is actually just as and for the environment as any other synthetic material.
+Polyvinyl chloride is actually just as bad for the environment as any other synthetic material.

 Want to learn more?
 Then check out our guide to sustainable fashion here.